 Challenges for minority rights and democratic values

-At this year’s Worldviews Lecture, Professor Sigal Ben-Porath will address the increasingly heightened debate around free speech on campus.
-Her lecture will be followed by a panel discussion moderated by The Globe and Mail’s Simona Chiose that further explored issues of free speech and the challenges posed to democratic values and minority rights in academia and beyond.
+At this year’s Worldviews Lecture, Professor Sigal Ben-Porath addressed the increasingly heightened debate around free speech on campus.
+Her lecture was followed by a panel discussion moderated by The Globe and Mail’s Simona Chiose that further explored issues of free speech and the challenges posed to democratic values and minority rights in academia and beyond.

 Over the last few years, many campuses became embroiled in free speech controversies.
 From cancelled speakers to physical fights, it seems that no postsecondary institution is safe from this new phase of the culture wars.
 In her recent book, Free Speech on Campus, Sigal Ben-Porath suggests that campuses need to reaffirm their commitment to free speech and inclusion, and clarify that both are tightly linked to their core missions.
 Her Worldviews talk will present three levels of the debate: